By Andrew Walker on September 23, 2012, in The Christadelphian.

 WHEN the Lord Jesus first sent out the apostles he gave them a dual mission: they were to preach, and they were to heal the sick.
 This they did, and after Jesus’ ascension they continued in the same vein.

-There has recently been an increasing desire in our community to provide for the physical needs of not only our brothers and sisters but of the world at large.
-This perhaps arises from a general awareness of the needs of those who lack the basic necessities of life – food, fresh water, and medicine – and also by a recognition that if the teaching of the Gospel is to mean anything at all its message must be reflected in the lives of those teaching it.
+Recently, there has been an increasing desire in our community to provide for the physical needs of not only our brothers and sisters, but of the world at large.
+This perhaps arises from a general awareness of the needs of those who lack the basic necessities of life – food, fresh water and medicine – and also by a recognition that if the teaching of the Gospel is to mean anything at all, its message must be reflected in the lives of those teaching it.
 It has also become increasingly clear that balance is necessary.
 On one hand, to preach the Gospel to a starving man without sharing our food with him would demonstrate that we had not understood the message we were teaching.
-On the other, experience has taught that to place an undue emphasis on physical welfare can create many other difficulties, as well as confusing those we are teaching as to what the Gospel is about.
+On the other hand, experience has taught that to place an undue emphasis on physical welfare can create many other difficulties, as well as confusing those we are teaching as to what the Gospel is about.

-This article is an attempt to explore these issues and to draw some conclusions that may, in God grace, help in achieving a healthy balance.
+This article is an attempt to explore these issues and to draw some conclusions that may, in God grace, help achieve a healthy balance.

 Some scriptural considerations